Take a look inside 6 images

-Bridge Constructor Portal is an engineering puzzle game available for PC, Mac, and Linux.
-It's also available as an app for iOS and Android.
+Bridge Constructor Portal is an engineering puzzle game.
 Fans of Valve's Portal series will instantly recognize the setting of Aperture Science Labs and the return of the sardonically humorous antagonist GLaDOS.

 The object of the game is simple: Construct bridges with appropriate supports that allow at least one vehicle to make it to the finish (for an extra challenge, try to design your bridge so that it can support a convoy).
 The only three building materials are regular supports, roadway, and suspension cables.
 The cost of materials you use is calculated, but there's no spending limit.
 Levels become increasingly challenging to solve, eventually involving aspects of the original Portal series: avoiding or knocking over turrets, a gel that changes the friction of the roadway, and of course, portals.